 AWOL offers advice to the animal’s owners and strives to educate them and the children of the villages in the hope that the next generation will better understand the needs of the animals.
 We provide free replacement equine tack and dog collars to replace the unsuitable materials used which are often the cause of injury.
 AWOL does not charge the local people for its services; they have no available money and need help themselves.

-AWOL consists of 2 branches; AWOL UK and AWOL Luxor.
-Most of the fundraising takes place in the UK although we are always happy to see new fundraising groups pop up anywhere in the world and we receive some donations in Luxor from tourists and visitors.
+Most of our fundraising takes place in the UK although we are always happy to see new fundraising groups pop up anywhere in the world and we receive some donations in Luxor from tourists and visitors.
 All monies raised goes to help the animals.
-No trustee is paid any expenses, all travel to and from Luxor is paid for personally.
 We pay only essential local staff in Luxor.